kostyfisik/PKM-sync-template/notes/chore.pkm.settings.md

 consistency across all PKM programs.
 Note, the JetBrains Mono font is free and open-source.
 It is already set in config file for #obsidian and #logseq, but you might need to install it for you system.
-In VScode you my font settings are:
+In VScode  my font settings are:

-    "workbench.colorTheme": "Darcula",
     "editor.lineHeight": 1.5,
     "editor.fontFamily": "'JetBrains Mono', Consolas, 'JetBrains Mono', monospace", "editor.fontSize": 18,